Jhony Rios

 Johnny Alberto Rios Torres (born 14 March 1985) is a former Colombian professional footballer who last played as a centre back.

 Club career

 Dragón

 In 2013, Ríos signed with Dragón of El Salvador.

 Águila

 In 2015, Ríos signed with Águila.
+After the season finished, Rios and the club could not come to agreement with the extension of the contract and Rios departed.

 Juventud Independiente

 Ríos signed with Juventud Independiente for the Clausura 2016 tournament.

 Luis Ángel Firpo

 Luis Ángel Firpo bought the category from Juventud Independiente to play in the Primera División.
 Once the administrative processes were carried out, Ríos went on to play with Luis Ángel Firpo.

 Municipal Limeño

 Ríos signed with Municipal Limeño for the Apertura 2018 tournament.